 6. If you experience any issues with the RV once you begin your vacation, it’s important that you let the RV company know as soon as you can.
 If, when you drop off your RV, you complain about something the company wasn’t aware of or ask for a discount because of it, it’s unlikely you will receive a positive outcome.
 It’s unreasonable to expect compensation for an issue the company hasn’t been given an opportunity to rectify.
 Most companies will provide you with a toll-free 24-hour help line number when you pick up your RV.

-7. Many RVs do not come with kitchen equipment and bedding included in the cost of the RV rental.
+are often not included in the cost of the RV rental.
 These are usually offered at an additional cost.
 Check with the company to find out what is and isn’t included.

 8. Unlike car rentals, RV rentals